Taming identical particles for discerning the genuine non-locality: Entanglement of fermions

 \section{Entanglement of fermions}

 As we have briefly explained at the end of Sec. \ref{microc}, the microcausality renders one to conceive the PSSR-preserving entanglement among local regions.
 In this section, we investigate the entanglement of fermions with PSSR in bipartite systems.
-The partial trace technic by Definition~\ref{partialsea} is also used to quantify the entanglement.
-We show that PSSR renders the fermions to have more entanglement than bosons with NSSR.
+The partial trace technic by Definition~\ref{partialsea} is employed to quantify the entanglement.
+We show that PSSR permits the fermions to have more entanglement than bosons with NSSR.